funkhaus/netlify-deploy/README.md

     1. Nested Pages plugin changes the page (or CPT) order

 The auto-deploy function is debounced to only allow 1 deploy every 60 seconds.
 This means if you try to do multiple deploys, it will only do the first and last, and 60 seconds apart.

+## TODO

+1. Add a "settings" link on the plugin install page